 The Bazaar Mosque minaret.

 Another highlight of the Old Bazaar area is the 1757-built Gjirokaster Mosque or Bazaar Mosque.
-Spared from destruction at the hands of the Communists, it was used as a circus training school until the 1990s.
+Spared from destruction at the hands of the communists, it was used as a circus training school until the 1990s.
 No fewer than seven stone ablution fountains and several hammams are located nearby.

 5. Hike to Ali Pasha’s Bridge